I wish I could say I follow SIMPLE perfectly every day.

 I come back home, make a cup of coffee, and start my day.

 Emails.
 Follow ups.
-Getting organized.
+Getting organized for the work day

-And while I’m doing all of that?
+And while I’m doing all of that…

 I’m walking.